 By Al Taubenberger

-City Councilman Al Taubenberger (R-at large) resides in Fox Chase.
+Councilman Al Taubenberger is a resident of Fox Chase.